Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

 These scripts are shell scripting commands.
-Three scripts in this working tree.
+Four  scripts in this working tree.